 Located in the banks of Saigon river, Ho Chi Minh is a metropolis filled with war museums and bustling markets.
 The city is also the main transportation hub in Southern Vietnam with many buses and minivans departing from the main stations Mien Dong and Mien Tay, and the representative offices of the companies in Pham Ngu Lao and Ben Thanh wards of District 1.

 The Southeastern Coast offers some getaway options to escape from Ho Chi Minh and embrace the peaceful atmosphere by the sea.
 Phan Thiet and Mui Ne are two coastal towns in Binh Thuan province renowned for their sand dunes and beaches, whereas Vung Tau is a seaport town with a french colonial past that features plenty of tourist attractions.

 Mekong River Delta

 The Mekong Delta is a region of unique beauty with jungle and riverine canals best admired on board of a rowboat.
-My Tho, Ben Tre, Cai Be and Vinh Long offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.
+My Tho, Ben Tre, Cai Be, Vinh Long and Sa Dec offer travellers the experience of navigating the water maze in the Mekong River; Can Tho is a must-stop spot to learn about the floating markets and visit the tropical fruit gardens; finally, Chau Doc contains the mystical Tra Su forest, a place only accessible by boat that looks extracted from a fairytale.

 The Southern Coast comprises the provinces of Soc Trang, Bac Lieu, Ca Mau and Kieng Giang.
 From Soc Trang, travellers can catch a ferry to Con Dao archipelago.
 From Rach Gia and Ha Tien, travellers can catch a ferry to Phu Quoc and Nam Du islands.